kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 npm run generate
 ```

-### 2. Generating the client with NSwag.MSBuild when using NSwag
+### 2. Generating a client with NSwag.MSBuild when using NSwag

 This approach involves installing the NSwag.MSBuild package and adding an `AfterBuild` target to your csproj.
 You have
 two options for where to put this; you can either add it to your API project, or to the client project that owns the